sickdyd/react-search-autocomplete/README.md

 ## Release 5.1.0

+- added `onHover` prop that returns the result the user is hovering
-- added "clearIcon" option to display a clear icon in the search box
+- added `clearIcon` prop to display a clear icon in the search box
 - it's now possible to style the search icon and the clear icon margins by using the styling prop if the default values are not optimal:

 ```js